Dr. Galati's Your Health First Website Gets a Fresh New Look to Promote His Podcast and Book!

 Dr. Galati recently launched his Your Health First site upgrade with a fresh, mobile-responsive layout to make his podcasts readily accessible and to cross-promote his practice and his book.
 His website's beautiful new theme was chosen to align the branding sites for his podcast, blog, new book Eating Yourself Sick, and his practice - The Liver Specialists of Texas.
 This ensures consistent branding, which is key to recognition!

 The new layout utilizes a modern design and embedded feeds to facilitate access to Your Health First podcasts, as heard on 740 AM KTRH.
-With Tendenci's open source structure, the integration of third party apps and websites are made clean and simple!
-In addition, Dr. Galati is able to keep his users informed using the articles module to post the latest health updates as well as a newsletter subscription form, blog and videos module.
+With Tendenci's open source structure, the integration of third-party apps and websites is made clean and simple!
+In addition, Dr. Galati is able to keep his users informed using the articles module to post the latest health updates as well as a newsletter subscription form, blog, and videos module.
 Links to promote his other branding concepts, such as in the resources panel, are also seamlessly built into the layout.

 Tendenci is proud to partner with Dr. Galati as he continues to treat and educate the public on health and lifestyle betterment.
 We are excited to see his constituents grow with the help of Open Source Software!

 Headquartered in Houston with an office in San Francisco, Tendenci - The Open Source AMS.
 Tendenci is a revenue-generating online tool with over one million users overall and earned a spot in Capterra's Top 20 Membership Management Software Products.